 - Complimentary/Alternative medicine

 Holistic and herbal remedies are a different approach to pain reduction.
 Supplements that you can get at your local grocery store or pharmacy may be just as effective as traditional medicines.
 For example, turmeric curbs inflammation, glucosamine helps ease joint pain, and feverfew can help withheadaches.
 Remember to make sure that you select herbals that are pharmaceutical grade.
 This provides a measure of confidence that the contents are genuine.Another option is medical marijuana which is used to treat disease or alleviate symptoms.
 Studies have shown that smoked or vaporized cannabis reduces muscle spasms and pain in patients with multiple sclerosis, and other studies report that the oral cannabis spray decreases neuropathic pain.
 Medical marijuana is also well known for helping cancer patients curb nausea and stimulate their appetite.
 Topical forms of cannabis can even be used to improve arthritic pain.
+It’s very interesting to read about these health benefits.
+The purple lotus blog has lots more information on this fascinating topic.
+Above all, in the medical world, research is ongoing and as such it makes sense to visit websites to find the latest news in alternative medicine.

 Acupuncture produces effects in the brain, spinal cord, and muscle that help restore health and stabilize emotional well-being.
 Patients with low back pain, headaches, and upper back pain report good results, and there’s evidence that acupuncture can also be effective for tennis elbow, fibromyalgia, arthritis, and menstrual cramps.
 You wouldn’t imagine that needles inserted into your skin would be so beneficial and relaxing, but practitioners know exactly where to place them for safe and effective treatment.